drshahizan/learn-github/task/readme.md

 ## 4. Basic GitHub Operations
 - Star: Understanding and using the "Star" feature

+Fork a repo
+Cloning your forked repository

+A fork is a new repository that shares code and visibility settings with the original “upstream” repository.
+Forking a repository

 - Fork: Forking a repository and contributing to open source projects
 - Add file: Creating and adding files to a repository
 - Edit file: Modifying and updating existing files in a repository
 - Delete file: Removing files from a repository

+writing on GitHub
+Creating or editing your profile README
+Adding an image
+Adding a table
+Adding a collapsed section
+Adding a quote
+Adding a comment

+Creating diagrams
+Creating Mermaid diagrams
+Creating GeoJSON and TopoJSON maps
+Creating STL 3D models
+Saving your work

 ## 5. GitHub Desktop
 - Clone: Cloning a repository to your local machine